rayslan/theTech-web2-design-studio/RUNNING.md

 nvm install 12.22.5
 nvm use 12.22.5

----Install yarn ---
+---Install yarn(a package manager for React apps) ---

 npm install --global yarn

----Install dependent packages ---
+---Install dependent packages to your React app---

 yarn install

 echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p

-!!!
-Start the app !!!
+---!!!
+Start the app !!! (this will start your app in dev mode)---

 yarn start